 With the introduction of LED lighting, light fillings have become smaller and less obtrusive.
 For commercial applications, the lighting unit is fitted into ceiling tiles and to prevent them falling out as well as allowing access or replacement.
 The fittings are held in place by two torsion springs.
 These springs are usually double torsion but can also be single torsion with special legs to apply pressure on the back of ceiling tile.
 The torsion spring is ideal for this purpose as it allows the housing to be fitted with a wide range of ceiling tile thickness.
 Airedale Springs manufacture a wide range of these torsion springs for numerous lighting manufacturers.

 Here at Airedale Springs, we understand the importance springs have in many components.
-Over the years we have become an industry leader throughout the spring industry, supplying clients with many different products, from compression springs to extension springs.
+Over the years we have become an industry leader throughout the spring industry, supplying clients with many different products, from compression springs to tension springs.

 If you would like to know more about what we offer, get in touch with a member of our team who is happy to help.